WillBallentine/RAG-A-Muffin/README.md

 ### Managing RSS feeds and web URLs

-Click the **Sources** (gear) icon in the header to open the connector config panel.
+Click the **Sources** icon in the header to open the connector config panel.
 Add or remove RSS feeds and web URLs without editing any config files.
+You can either click **+ Add** after typing a URL, or just type the URL and click **Save changes** — the pending value is auto-added before saving.
 Changes take effect on the next sync cycle.

+### Manual sync

+Click **Sync All** in the header to immediately run all connectors (Gmail, Drive, Calendar, RSS, web).
+Useful after adding a new source or when you want fresh data without waiting for the next scheduled sync.

+### Dev Tools

+Click the **Dev** (wrench) icon in the header to open the Dev Tools panel.
+From here you can:

+- **Restart** — exit and let Docker's `restart: unless-stopped` bring the container back up with the same image.
+Use this after changing `appsettings.json` or environment variables.
+- **Rebuild** — compile a new image from source and restart.
+Use this after changing C# or frontend code.
+The UI shows a reconnecting spinner and resumes automatically when the new container is ready.

 ---